May. 06, 2024

 02:57

-Look under the hood, however, and you'll find lots separating these two models -- particularly when it comes to performance.
-Like the "Pro" part of the branding suggests, the Eero Pro 6E kicks things up with an ultra-high-speed WAN port capable of supporting incoming Ethernet speeds as high as 2.5Gbps.
-It also supports Wi-Fi 6E, which lets it connect compatible devices over the recently opened ultrawide 6GHz band.
+Under the hood, you'll find significant differences between these two models, especially in performance.
+As the "Pro" branding suggests, the Eero Pro 6E includes an ultra-high-speed WAN port that supports incoming Ethernet speeds as high as 2.5Gbps.
+It also supports Wi-Fi 6E, which allows it to connect compatible devices over the recently opened ultrawide 6GHz band.

-If you're trying to decide which one would be a better fit for your home, you've come to the right place.
-I spent a few weeks testing the two systems out, and have plenty to share about their respective capabilities.
+If you're trying to decide which one would be a better fit for your home, you're in the right place.
+I spent a few weeks testing both systems and have plenty to share about their respective capabilities.
 Here's a close look at how the two systems stack up against each other, compare to previous Eero systems and match up to the competition.
 I'll also include my thoughts on which might be the better buy for most peoples' home networking needs.
 (Hint: One of them has already earned a spot on my list of the best mesh routers currently on sale.)

 Amazon's second swing at Wi-Fi 6